Borjis131/docker-open5gs/README.md

 make
 ```

-This will take a while, after this you will have the base image, tagged with the `OPEN5GS_VERSION` selected.
+This will take a while, after this you will have the base image called `base-open5gs`, tagged with the `OPEN5GS_VERSION` selected.

 After this you can run the following to create the Network Functions images:
 ```bash